 Take the stand apart when no children are in the room.
-Donít disassemble inside your clientsí homes.
-The rods are springy!
+Donít disassemble inside your clientsí homes until you are very comfortable with the process.
+The rods are springy, like tent poles.

 1. Remove the green rods: flip the stand upside down with the circle flat on the floor.
 Step next to each connector to keep it in place and gently tug the green rods out.

-2. Hold the black circle vertically in front of you as shown in this diagram.
+2. Hold the black circle vertically in front of you as shown.
 Press down on the top connector so that the rods are fairly flat going into the connector.
 Step on the bottom rod so that the whole thing stays in place.

 3. Hold the center connector with one hand and remove one black rod with the other.
 Keep hold of that connector so that the other rod doesnít snap back.
 Carefully release the rods so that they donít hit anything on their way down.
 You could also have an assistant hold one black rod to keep it from springing away.